Stanislav Grof : CV

 1993 Honorary Award from the Association for Transpersonal Psychology (ATP) for major contributions to and development of the field of transpersonal psychology given at the occasion of the 25th Anniversary Convocation held at Asilomar, California, on August 25-29, 1993.

-2000 Honorary PhD degree in Humane Letters from the
+2000 Honorary PhD degree in Humane Letters from the Burlington College, Burlington, Vermont.

 2004 Honorary Ph.D. degree from the World Buddhist University in Bangkok, Thailand.

-áclav and Dagmar Havel Foundation in Prague.2010 the Thomas R. Verny Award from the Association for Pre- and Perinatal Psychology and Health (APPPAH) for his pivotal contributions to this field.2012 Honorary Ph.D. degree from the Institute of Transpersonal Psychology in Palo Alto, California.
+2007 >Vision 97< Award from the Václav and Dagmar Havel Foundation in Prague.2010 the Thomas R. Verny Award from the Association for Pre- and Perinatal Psychology and Health (APPPAH) for his pivotal contributions to this field.2012 Honorary Ph.D. degree from the Institute of Transpersonal Psychology in Palo Alto, California.

 Honorary Positions: